bookercodes/pusher-chatkit-tut/README.md

 ## Setting up the server

-While _most_ interactions will happen on the client, Chatkit also needs a server component to create and manage users:
+While _most_ interactions will happen on the client, Chatkit also needs a server component to create and manage users securely:

 ![](https://i.imgur.com/9elZ5SQ.jpg)